 From Earth Day to Earth Week to now some celebrating Earth Month, this growing recognition of the environment is reflective of how green fleet strategies have grown as well.

-Make every day Earth Day: Live it.
+Make every day Earth Day

 - Lean on telematics: Considered the go-to green fleet technology, telematics is often ground-zero of a fleet sustainability strategy because it provides the data needed to set and measure goals.